Protocol Flow

 User applications interact with the TACo protocol through the Client SDK (taco-web)

-Access Conditions enables the definition and validation of conditional access to the encrypted data
+Programmable Conditions enables the definition and validation of conditional execution of operations

 TACo Nodes Network provides the economic staking mechanism for node operators